jbinkley60/MezzmoArtworkChecker/README.txt

 - Fixed some UTF-8 characters not importing properly into Mezzmo causing symbols in the description, actors and other fields.
+- Added TMDB missing JSON data detection for the known_for_department field.
+  Previously an error would be recorded vs. now a skip will occur for an actor role with missing data.
+- Continued improving the activity logging.

 v1.0.16b